Fjällräven Polar

 Room to breathe

 Winter garments should allow for good mobility and ventilation.
 But the air inside the garment is also a key ingredient when it comes to insulation, since air conducts the cold poorly.
 Clothing, gloves and shoes that fit too tightly have less space for air and therefore are not good insulators.
+Base layers, for example, shouldn’t be too tight to the body because they can prevent warming blood circulation below the skin.

 Hats